isomerpages/moe-ast-moehc/_explore/Our School Building Heritage.md

 Complementing PRIME, Flexible School Infrastructure (FlexSI) framework was introduced in 2005 to give primary and secondary schools more control over their spaces.
 This provided school infrastructure with greater flexibility in teaching and learning.<br><br>

 -image-<br>
-<b>Many-In-One Room that can be converted for different learning activities.</b>
+<strong>Many-In-One Room that can be converted for different learning activities.</strong>

 -image-<br>
-<b>Modular furniture are used to facilitate large group lectures.</b>
+<strong>Modular furniture are used to facilitate large group lectures.</strong>

 -image-<br>
-<b>External areas, such as an outdoor learning trail, is converted into a learning space for students.</b>
+<strong>External areas, such as an outdoor learning trail, is converted into a learning space for students.</strong>

 -image-<br>
-<b>Outdoor amphitheatre at Fairfield Methodist Primary School supports the visual and performing arts.</b>
+<strong>Outdoor amphitheatre at Fairfield Methodist Primary School supports the visual and performing arts.</strong>

 </p>